vyca2017/content/content/reference/api/relay-api/mutations/nested-connect.md

 }
 ```

-We're considering the `createAuthor` and `updateAuthor` mutation to see how to update nested nodes for the *to-one* relation `AuthorContactDetails` and the *to-many* relation `AuthorPosts`.
+We're considering the `createAuthor` and `updateAuthor` mutation to see how to connect nested nodes for the *to-one* relation `AuthorContactDetails` and the *to-many* relation `AuthorPosts`.

-## Nested Update Mutations for to-one Relations
+## Nested Connect Mutations for to-one Relations

-Let's explore the available nested update mutations for the `one-to-one` relation `AuthorContactDetails`.
+Let's explore the available nested connect mutations for the `one-to-one` relation `AuthorContactDetails`.

 #### Creating a new Author node and connect it to existing ContactDetails